-The Latinx Youth Leadership Conference is an annual event that celebrates Latinx culture and helps Latinx middle and high school students learn to share peace through leadership.
-The primary goal of this event is to promote youth development, leadership, and positive cultural identity while enabling teens to see their role as peacemakers and learn individual actions to share with their families, schools, and neighborhoods.
-Participating youth have the opportunity to meet students from other schools while learning and having fun in cultural workshops, presentations and activities relevant to their lives.
-What makes this a one-of-a-kind event is that it is planned by and for Latinx youth; a team of high school students meet weekly for 8 months to plan and develop all conference elements.
+The Latinx Youth Leadership Conference is an annual event that brings together hundreds of middle and high school students as well as adults (mostly educators and community members) from across Minnesota to promote youth development and positive cultural identity while empowering youth to see their role as leaders in their schools and the community.
+Participating youth have the opportunity to meet students from other schools while learning and having fun in workshops, presentations, and cultural activities relevant to their lives.
+What makes this a one-of-a-kind event is that it is planned by and for Latinx youth; a team of high school students who meet weekly with our Youth Programs/Conference Coordinator for several months to plan and develop every aspect of this inspiring event.

 Please contact Franklin Zumba at franklinz@oportunidad.org or Eloisa Echavez at eloisae@oportunidad.org or by calling 612-872-6165 if you would like more information about the event.